-THE WITNESS: This is a table we've seen before,

-these offset fields to this field.
+THE WITNESS: This is a table we've seen before, and it makes the -- it's trying to make the analogy from these offset fields to this field.
 And the logic is right.
 You know, you take the offset field and you say, Well, we have so much area and thickness.
 Therefore we should get 3.8 BCF.